-Though the older adult population shows lesser prevalence of substance use in respect to the general population, still the proportion of these older adults becoming at risk for hazardous drinking, abusing prescription medication and illicit drugs is becoming higher.
+Though the older adult population shows a lesser prevalence of substance use with respect to the general population, still the proportion of these older adults becoming at risk for hazardous drinking, abusing prescription medication and illicit drugs is becoming higher.

 Alcohol use still remains the highest used substance amongst older adults.

-Understanding individual substance use and abuse hazards gives a better understanding as to how to tackle the situations.
+Understanding individual substance use and abuse hazards give a better understanding as to how to tackle the situations.

-Due to these factors , older adults experience increased blood alcohol concentrations and increased physical damage due to alcohol.
-The same quantum of alcohol that the individual drank when younger if continued into older ages , will cause more damage and rapid deterioration in physical and mental or psychological health of the individual.
-Dementias, alcohol induced long term brain damage, osteoporosis, neurological disorders, rapid liver disorders all exponentially set in and increase in effects earlier and faster in older adults abusing alcohol.
+Due to these factors, older adults experience increased blood alcohol concentrations and increased physical damage due to alcohol.
+The same quantum of alcohol that the individual drank when younger if continued into older ages, will cause more damage and rapid deterioration in the physical and mental or psychological health of the individual.
+Dementias, alcohol-induced long term brain damage, osteoporosis, neurological disorders, rapid liver disorders all exponentially set in and increase in effects earlier and faster in older adults abusing alcohol.

 - Sex - males more prone to alcohol use and females to prescription medication use